queite/queite.github.io/LearningProjects/JSUnitTests/README.md

 ---
 In every [Trybe](https://www.betrybe.com/) project are employed `linters`, `Cypress` `Git` and `GitHub`.

-Project build-up in the Web Development Fundamentals Module of the [Trybe](https://www.betrybe.com/) course.
+Project build-up in the Web Development Fundamentals Module at [Trybe](https://www.betrybe.com/).